-Sexual Harassment, Stalking and Sexual Violence | Title IX student training is made available through new student orientation and Safe Colleges.
+Sexual Harassment, Stalking and Sexual Violence | Title IX student training is made available through new student orientation and Vector Solutions (formerly Safe Colleges).
 Title IX training is also part of the required orientation process for all new employees.
 Annually, a broad email is sent to continuing students regarding this training.
 Evacuation plans are posted in each classroom for ease of reference in the event of an emergency.